gardener/gardener/docs/usage/shoot_status.md

 In these cases, please make sure that your `rules` don't overlap with one of those resources (and their subresources).

-You can also find help from the [kubernetes documentation](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#best-practices-and-warnings)
+You can also find help from the [Kubernetes documentation](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#best-practices-and-warnings)

 > By setting `.controllers.shootCare.webhookRemediatorEnabled=true` in the gardenlet configuration, the auto-remediation of webhooks not following the best practices can be turned on in the shoot clusters.
 > Concretely, missing `namespaceSelector`s or `objectSelector`s will be added and too high `timeoutSeconds` will be lowered.